Additional Rules for Riders

 - Eating, drinking or open food and drink containers on bus

-- Drink containers must have twist off cap or secure lid.
+- No collapsible drink containers.
+Drink containers must have twist off cap or secure lid.

 - Intoxication or being under the influence of illegal substances

-- Smoking (including vapor cigarettes) in QSS or on the bus (including the entry way onto the bus)
+- Smoking (including e-cigarettes/vaping) in QSS or on the bus (including the entry way onto the bus)

 - Smoking is allowed outside QSS only in designated areas.